Accounting Schools in Texas

 - Submit the Eligibility Application and pass the Uniform CPA Examination.

 - Complete the Texas Rules of Professional Conduct Exam.

 - Apply for a license.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

 - Managerial or cost accounting beyond the introductory level